Cheshire-Cat94/Cheshire-Cat94.github.io/README.md

 **Different reactions to more data**

 Our second hypothesis, that we would observe a kind of fatigue stemming from persistent reporting about the pandemic for several years, was soundly rejected.
 Instead, most outlets, including the general public, seemed to have understood the seriousness of the virus by the third time period.
-The Telegraph data does not indicate that it is opposed to this view per se, but rather that it reacted to the knowledge we had about the pandemic differently than other sources.
-Shifting from treating the virus as something to be fought to something to be lived with could of course be interpreted as a move away from the urgent to the mundane, but flipped on its head the same reaction could be interpreted as treating the virus as so severe that we cannot fight it.
-If the same methodology were to be used on a bigger dataset, capturing the shift from prevention to mitigation or facilitation could be an important parameter to keep in mind as this likely would shift the surface level urgency of communication downwards while the overall picture might remain the same.
+The Telegraph data does not indicate that it is opposed to this view *per se*, but rather that it reacted to the knowledge we had about the pandemic differently than other sources.
+Shifting from treating the virus as something to be *fought* to something to be *lived* with could of course be interpreted as a move away from the urgent to the mundane, but flipped on its head the same reaction could be interpreted as treating the virus as so severe that we cannot fight it.
+If the same methodology were to be used on a bigger dataset, capturing the shift from *prevention* to *mitigation* or *facilitation* could be an important parameter to keep in mind as this likely would shift the surface level urgency of communication downwards while the overall picture might remain the same.

 ![Figure 5_Rplot 04](https://raw.githubusercontent.com/Cheshire-Cat94/Cheshire-Cat94.github.io/main/Rplot04.png)